What is live streaming?

 As mentioned earlier, encoders translate the audio and video live streams into a language that the streaming channel understands, and thereafter displays as a live video.
 Hardware encoders are dedicated processors that are exceptionally useful in compressing videos without compromising on quality, which helps to reduce buffering.

-- Tripod: a tripod may be worth investing in if you’re not sure that there will always be a stable surface (like a table) that you can place your camera on.
+A tripod may be worth investing in if you’re not sure that there will always be a stable surface (like a table) that you can place your camera on.

 Setting up the live stream